DegaLabs/gable/README.md

 Substrate will run an EVM smart contract platform, making it inherently interoperable with the Ethereum network.
 You can run any EVM-based smart contract within the EVM platform, like running it on an Ethereum Testnet or Mainnet.

 The Octopus Network team provides you with the basic documentation for the [Barnacle EVM](https://docs.oct.network/guides/appchain-evm.html#evm-compatible-appchain).
 You can visit our [examples to learn more](docs/example/README.md#barnacle-hardhat-project-template).

-## Connecting to the Barnacle EVM

-Unlike the default Substrate Websocket, to connect to the Barnacle EVM, you will connect to the `9933` port.
-If you run the Barnacle EVM locally, you can expect your RPC connection to be `http://127.0.0.1:9933`.

 ## Parity Frontier [Releases](https://github.com/paritytech/frontier#releases)